gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

-Get details about a user source type.
+Get details about an identity source type.
 [type] is required.
 This is the type identifier.
 ```